leeryan/simple-mvc/README.md

 What is MVC?
 --------------------------------

-MVC is a design pattern that breakS an application into three parts:
+MVC is a design pattern that breaks an application into three parts:

 1. The data (model).
 2. The presentation layer (view).